 At Humana, we are dedicated to ensuring that every business decision we make reflects our commitment to improving the health and well-being of our members, our associates, the communities we serve, and our planet.
 We consider our suppliers an extension of our company.
-The following Standards of Excellence outline Humana's expectations of how our suppliers conduct business, and reflect our Corporate Social Responsibility Platform of Healthy People, Healthy Planet and Healthy Performance.
+Humana's Standards of Excellence outline our expectations of how our suppliers conduct business, and reflect our dedication to Healthy People, Healthy Planet and Healthy Performance.

 Visit our Standards of Excellence page for more information.

-Humana Military Healthcare Services (HMHS) shares its parent company's commitment to ethics.
-HMHS is a signatory member to the Defense Industry Initiative on Business Ethics and Conduct, a voluntary, nonprofit organization that seeks to ensure that its members conduct business with the highest degree of integrity and honesty, while meeting special compliance risks established in contracting with the Department of Defense.
+Humana Government Business is a signatory member to the Defense Industry Initiative on Business Ethics and Conduct, a voluntary, nonprofit organization that seeks to ensure that its members conduct business with the highest degree of integrity and honesty, while meeting special compliance risks established in contracting with the Department of Defense.

-For more information on Humana's ethics or a copy of Humana's Principles of Business Ethics see Humana's Corporate Governance website.
+For more information on Humana's ethics or a copy of Humana's Ethics Every Day, see Humana's Corporate Governance website.

 Humana has received several awards for our products, services, and business practices.
 Many of these awards recognize our commitment to providing guidance consumers can use to make healthcare and health benefits decisions with confidence.

 Visit our Recognition page to view our awards and recognition.

 Humana sponsors both Visiting Professors and students for the Urban League's national BEEP conferences.

 The mission of this member organization is to provide a forum for sharing diversity initiatives, best practices, and resources.